jquery/contribute.jquery.org/pages/style-guide/css.md

 In general, the jQuery style guide encourages liberal spacing for improved human readability.
 The minification process creates a file that is optimized for browsers to read and process.

 - Indentation with tabs.
-- No whitespace at the end of line or line breaks.
+- No whitespace at the end of line or on blank lines.
-- Use a space after a property name’s colon.
+- Use a space after a property name’s colon, do not use a space before the colon.
 - Put a space before `{` in rule declaration.
-- Place closing braces of declaration blocks on a new line.
+- Place closing braces of a rule declaration on a new line.
-- Put line breaks between rulesets to make the CSS readable.
+- Put a blank line between rule declarations to make the CSS readable.
-- When listing multiple selectors associated with the same CSS rule, place each selector on its own line.
+- When listing multiple selectors associated with the same CSS rule, add a new line after each `,`.
-- The only time you should indent selectors is within a media query.
+- The only time you should indent selectors is within nested rule declarations, like media queries.
 - CSS rules' properties should be indented by one tab.
 - No spaces within `()` for urls.